AnonyPy/Python-Solana-Wallet-Finder/README.md

 ### Initial TelegramBot

-1 - Make new telegram bot by @botfather
+1 - Make new telegram bot by @botfather and create new bot by /newbot

-2 - Copy telegram bot
+2 - Copy telegram bot token

 3 - Send first message to bot with your telegram